Language selection

 Regional priorities

 In addition to the national priorities, each region has identified specific priorities that support the national priorities.
 These include target areas, species and/or threats.
-The majority of aquatic funds will go to projects that address at least one of these regional priorities.
+The majority of aquatic funds will go to projects that address at least 1 of these regional priorities.

 For more information